-8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes , a nswer the following questions about its coverage. a.
 The calendar year of the latest Sampling frame coverage study: 2016 b.
 Percent coverage from the latest Sampling frame coverage study: 83.1% c.
-Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
-The calendar year of the next coverage study planned: 2019 9.
-Has the Synar survey inspection protocol changed from the previous year? ☐ Yes No No protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol ix C).
-If the inspection protocol changed from the previous year, these changes must ted in the protocol submitted.
+Was a new study conducted in this reporting period? ⊠Yes □ No If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2023 9.
+Synar survey inspection protocol changed from the previous year? protocol (Append be reflec e is required to have an approved up-to-date description of the Synar inspection on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol (ix C).
+If the inspection protocol changed from the previous year, these changes must sted in the protocol submitted.
 If Yes, describe how and when this change was communicated to SAMHSA b.
-Provide the inspection period: From 07/18/18 to 9/30/18 MM/DD/YY MM/DD/YY c.
-Provide the number of youth inspectors used in the current inspection year: 16 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. я Ell and and add the France Sin America din A (France 1 5) (No. 110)
+Provide the inspection period: From 09/16/2020 to 9/30/2020 MM/DD/YY MM/DD/YY c.
+Provide the number of youth inspectors used in the current inspection year: 3 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference. d.

-d.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)